 How to Start a WordPress Website on Bluehost

-During my freshman year of college at Ohio State in 2013, I began learning about online business and how people were making over 6 figures per year from starting a WordPress website through selling digital products on their website as well as ads and other forms of income.
+During my freshman year of college at Ohio State in 2013, I began learning about online business and how people were making over 6 figures per year.
+They were simply starting a WordPress website around a passion they had, driving lots of traffic to their website, and converting traffic into customers by selling digital products.

 So you’ve made the right decision to stop by this epic guide on how to start a WordPress website from scratch with no prior technical knowledge or coding skills. (which you won’t need thanks to the WordPress platform your website will run on)